 When fictional mice evolve, it’s often in the other direction.
 As Stephen Jay Gould pointed out in “A Biological Homage to Mickey Mouse,” Mickey’s eyes, ears, and snout got larger and more rounded as the Disney brand became more overtly family-friendly.

 These physical characteristics affect how we interpret rat and mouse behavior.
 If you corner a rat, it might leap at you, and take a chunk out of you with its impressive teeth.
 If you corner a mouse, it will scamper off and hide—objectively cowardly, but courageous in context.
 “There are little things they do that are actually quite brave when you consider their environment, and how low they are on the food chain,” Owen points out.
 “They have so many predators, but they still run around.”
 Small creatures who take risks make great role models for human children, which likely explains everything from C.S.
-Louis’s warrior mouse, Reepicheep, to E.B.
+Lewis’s warrior mouse, Reepicheep, to E.B.
 White’s adventurous Stuart Little.

 Of course, these hero-mice require human authors, who can amp up some of their natural characteristics while downplaying others.
 And rats, too, have attributes that deserve a more positive spin, says Combs.
 Despite loner literary rats like Templeton of Charlotte’s Web, real rats are very social, he says.
 “They’ll do lots of play-fighting and grooming and touching, and a lot of affectionate behaviors.
 You could cast them that way, but often that’s not what we’re given.”

 Their intelligence, evidenced by their skill at breaking into food stores and out of traps, is often spun as a sort of sinister cleverness, rather than admirable smarts.
 In Brian Jacques’s Redwall series, for instance, Methuselah the old mouse is wise and learned, while Cluny the Scourge, an evil rat, is conniving, even insane.